Joshua-Soteras/p3_Summer_Camp/README.md

 - Modularize the Code (Josh: I'll see what I can do with this)
 - Test on trinket
 - Lesson Plan Ideas
-- Finish other objects in game (Josh I'll finish this)

 ## Pygame
 Click on link to and follow directions to have dependcies installed